AI-team-UoA/RECITALS-anonymization-manager/README.md

 - Each function is documented by a docstring following the Google format
 - All docstring descriptions end with a period (.)
-- Parameter descriptions in docstrings do not end with a period
+- Parameter descriptions in docstrings also end with a period